 The clear organisation of our sustainability activities ensures that we work together efficiently and improve continuously.

 The E.ON Board of Management defines our sustainability strategy and has overall responsibility for our sustainability performance.
 We’ve designated a Chief Sustainability Officer (CSO), who oversees the sustainability activities across our company and informs the Management Board about important sustainability initiatives, developments, and key performance indicators on a quarterly basis.
-Leonhard Birnbaum, a member of the E.ON Management Board, has been our CSO since the end of 2017.
+CEO Leonhard Birnbaum is our Chief Sustainability Officer (CSO).
 The Supervisory Board is regularly informed by the Audit and Risk Committee of the Supervisory Board about or Sustainability performance and is also updated by the Board of Management.

 The Sustainability department at corporate headquarters is involved in all aspects of our sustainability work.
 Its main tasks are to coordinate the planning and implementation of sustainability initiatives and monitor their progress, collect sustainability data, and conduct our annual materiality analysis and sustainability reporting.
 Together with the Sustainability Council (see below), it supports the business units in meeting their sustainability targets.
 The team also provides advice to employees on sustainability issues and strives to raise awareness across the organisation.
 In all these tasks it works closely with the Health, Safety, and Environment (HSE) team.